jackzellweger/rent-to-sale-price-ratios/README.md

 3. a column with median monthly rent price
 4. Then, a new column—the rent:sale price ratio—based on column 2 and 3.

 My main tool for crunching numbers had historically been Python’s SciPy library, but that seemed like overkill for this project.
 After some Googling, I decided to use Python and the Pandas library to tackle this problem.
-I had never used Pandas or the library’s ‘Dataframe’ objects, but it’s so simple!
+I had never used Pandas or the library’s `dataframe` objects, but it’s so simple!

 ***First, I imported the data…***